-Principal West said that uniforms should bring positive changes to the school.
-They should help increase student attention in class and standardized test scores.
-Uniforms should help students get along better socially.
-If they do, then the school district may decide to require uniforms at the high school and elementary schools also.
+Principal West said that if uniforms bring positive changes to the school, if they seem to help increase student attention in class and standardized test scores, and if they help students get along better socially, then the school district may decide to require uniforms at the high school and elementary schools also.
 "I'm confident," Principal West said, "that requiring uniforms will bring about a lot of good and much needed change."

 Recent research has shown that schools requiring students to wear uniforms have less bullying and less violent behavior than other schools.
-Schools with uniforms had higher attendance rates.
-Fewer students dropped out of school.
+Schools with uniforms had higher attendance rates, and fewer students dropped out of school.